 An Applicant is the party submitting an application to Communities in Charge for consideration of incentives.
-An Applicant to Communities in Charge must be the property owner, their Authorized Lessee, or their Authorized Representative seeking incentives for eligible costs incurred by said Applicant towards the installation of Level 2 Charging Ports.
+An Applicant to Communities in Charge must be the property owner, their Authorized Lessee, or their Authorized Representative seeking a rebate based on the number of eligible Level 2 Charging Ports installed.
 If chosen for award, an Applicant may thereafter also be referred to as the "Incentive Recipient" with all of the duties and responsibilities applicable thereto.